Theo de Rooij: Biography

 In 2008 he joined the board of the Tour of Overijssel.
 Since 2009, he also acted as race director.
 In addition, De Rooij formed along with Erben Wennemars and Jos de Koning the 'Langebaan' team (long track speed skating), in preparation for the 2014 Winter Olympics.

 On 30 March 2009 De Rooij presented his biography 'beZield'.
 He handed over the first copy to Peter Post.
 Since 2010, an amateur classic has been named after him: Theo de Rooij Classic.
 The classic goes right through the heart of Overijssel.
 The Theo de Rooij Classic is also a fund raiser for a hospice in his hometown Rijssen-Holten.

 Theo de Rooij is president of the Club '48, an association of approximately 100 successful former racers.
 Together, they present the annual 'Gerrit Schulte Trophy', for the best Dutch cyclists.
 The presentation of the annual awards, traditionally takes place at a prestigious gala evening.
 De Rooij took over the gavel at Club '48 from his teacher Peter Post.

 Theo de Rooij's company 'Royal Sport Management' assists cyclists in their professional careers.
-One of the riders De Rooij has under his wings, is the highly talented Robert Gesink.
+One of the riders De Rooij manages is Robert Gesink.

 Together with his business partner Joop Schuiling, Theo de Rooij incorporated his wide experience as a rider, team leader and manager in the production of special revolutionary electric bicycles: TdR Bikes.
 Under the brand name TdR, the Flox and the FloxX are manufactured in Asia.
 The bikes are assembled in the Netherlands.

 Already at the launch, the TdR Bikes concept was a worldwide hit.
 For the technological innovations, TdR Bikes was both in 2011 and 2012 decorated at major international cycling trade shows.
 During Eurobike 2011 in Germany, TdR Bikes received a prestigious Gold Award for innovation, while at Taipei Cycle, there was the honour of a D&I Award for both development and innovation.